Japan Airlines jet bursts into flames after collision with earthquake relief plane at Tokyo Haneda airport | KRDO

 By Mayumi Maruyama and Teele Rebane, CNN

-(CNN) — A Japan Airlines plane carrying hundreds of passengers burst into flames on landing at Tokyo’s Haneda airport on Tuesday after it collided with an aircraft involved in earthquake relief efforts.
+(CNN) — At least five people are reported to have been killed when a Japan Airlines plane carrying hundreds of passengers collided with an earthquake relief aircraft and burst into flames on landing at Tokyo’s Haneda airport on Tuesday.

-All crew members and passengers, including eight children under the age of two, on board JAL flight 516 were safely evacuated from the passenger plane, according to the airline, but five of six people on the other plane were reported killed.
+All 379 people on JAL flight 516, including eight children under the age of two, were safely evacuated from the passenger plane, according to the airline, but it is believed there were fatalities on the second aircraft, operated by the Japan Coast Guard..

 Five crew members died on the second aircraft, thought to be a De Havilland Canada DHC-8, operated by the Japan Coast Guard (JCG), according to Japan public broadcaster NHK.
 It said the plane’s captain was in a critical condition.

+Japan Airlines has confirmed that 11 of the passengers on board JAL flight 516 were either transported to hospital or an airport clinic.
+There were no immediate details about the injuries.

-JAL is investigating the details and cause of the plane fire, a representative for the airline told CNN.
+The airline told CNN it is investigating the details and cause of fire.

-According to NHK, local fire services confirmed that 17 people on board the Japan Airlines plane were injured.

-However, there is currently no further information regarding any details of injury.

-More than 100 fire trucks were dispatched in response to the accident, NHK reports.
+After the blaze broke out, the plane was seen at a standstill with people using emergency slides to flee the inferno as firefighters tried to battle the growing flames.
+More than 100 fire trucks were dispatched in response to the accident, NHK reports

 ‘Big bang’

-Video footage showed the passenger jet consumed by a large fireball as it moved down the runway.
-The plane was then seen at a standstill with people using emergency slides to flee the inferno as firefighters tried to battle the growing flames.

-Guy Maestre, orginally from France, was on board an adjacent plane at the time of the accident on Tuesday and recalls hearing a “big bang.”
+Guy Maestre, originally from France, was on board an adjacent plane at the time of the accident on Tuesday and describes hearing a “big bang.”

 “I was hoping everyone was going to be safe,” Maestre, who had been visiting Japan from Philadelphia, told CNN, adding that it was “shocking to see.”